zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-linq-dynamic.md

 environmentVariables.Add("LastYear", DateTime.Now.AddYears(-1));

 // In this example, we will query customers in the database and:
-// - Filter the customers to returns
+// - Filter the customers to return
 // - Order the returned customers
 // - Select columns that we return var customers = context.Customers.Execute<IEnumerable>("Where(x => x.Status == IsActive && x.LastLogon >= LastMonth).Select(x => new { x.CustomerID, x.Name }).OrderBy(x => x.CustomerID).ToList()", environmentVariables);